TimeBank Promise

 Another prevalent myth is that you must make monthly repayments on the loan.

-In reality, most equity release plans, such as lifetime mortgages, do not require monthly repayments.
+In reality, most equity release plans do not require monthly repayments.

 Instead, the loan amount and interest accumulate and are repaid when the property is sold.